Trebor-Huang/vscode-forester/README.md

   - [ ] Shift-click to jump to file (how do we locate anything? we need more stuff for `forester query`)
   - [ ] Build on save
     - [ ] error reporting (maybe we ask forester to not include those fancy stuff in error reports)
-- [ ] GUI for common actions such as tree creation
+- [ ] Improve the tree creation UX
 - [X] ~~Integrate with the edit button?~~ (it's doing fine on its own)

 ## Requirements